REVISED January 14, 2021

-If you are a lawyer or paralegal:
+If you are a Lawyer or Paralegal:

 - If you are a legal professional who does not regularly draft and review employment contracts, now is not the time to start.

-- As a mediator, I can tell you that you should not assume that a employment contract will or will not be declared valid if you don’t settle and you get to court (assuming you get there eventually given COVID-19 related closures).
+- As a mediator, I can tell you that you should not assume that an employment contract will or will not be declared valid if you don’t settle and you get to court (assuming you get there eventually given COVID-19 related closures).
 Waksdale is a good reminder of how unpredictable this area of the law is, and how things can change on a dime.
 Make sure you have properly managed your client’s expectations of risk.